alphapeter/filecommander/readme.md

  1. Download and install nodejs from https://nodejs.org (go for the LTS release if you are unsure which version to choose)
  2. Install webpack `npm install webpack -g`
  3. Install webpack development server `npm install webpack-dev-server -g`
- 4. Install the additional dependencies run ´npm install´ in the frontend directory
+ 4. Install the additional dependencies run `npm install` in the frontend directory

 ## Developement
 For easier modification of the front end, webpack-development-server can be used